intel/llvm/sycl/doc/extensions/experimental/SYCL_EXT_INTEL_ESIMD/README.md

 #### Compiling and running ESIMD code.

-A code, which uses the ESIMD extension can be compiled and run using the same options as the regular SYCL code, e.g.:
+Compiling and running code that uses the ESIMD extension is the same as compiler and running code that uses the standard SYCL:

+To compile using the open-source Intel DPC++ compiler:
 > `$ clang++ -fsycl vadd_usm.cpp`

+To compile using Intel(R) OneAPI Toolkit:
+> `$ dpcpp vadd_usm.cpp`

+To run on an Intel GPU device through the Level Zero backend:
 > `$ SYCL_DEVICE_FILTER=level_zero:gpu ./a.out`

-The resulting executable can only be run on Intel GPU hardware, such as Intel HD Graphics 600 or later.
-Both Linux and Windows platforms are supported, including OpenCL and LevelZero backends.
+The resulting executable (`a.out`) can only be run on Intel GPU hardware, such as Intel(R) UHD Graphics 600 or later.
+The DPC++ runtime automatically recognizes ESIMD kernels and dispatches their execution, so no additional setup is needed.
+Both Linux and Windows platforms are supported, including OpenCL and Level Zero backends.

 Regular SYCL and ESIMD kernels can co-exist in the same translation unit and in the same application, however interoperability (e.g. invocation of ESIMD